"Companies have got to learn to eat change for breakfast." Tom Peters

 One other thing that clicked in my head reading this was something about deep practice.
 You write, "The trick is to choose a goal just beyond your present abilities, to target the struggle."
 I recall reading something on the Aristotelian definition of happiness, which is basically, you achieve happiness when you're trying to do something that's just slightly beyond yourself.
 It can't be too far away so that you get frustrated, but it's got to be slightly outside of your current abilities.
 If you're constantly doing that, then that is what Aristotle considered happiness.

-california viagra DC: That's great.
+DC: That's great.
 It also clicks into that idea of flow where which is what we experience when we're in that zone.
 And how beautiful that that, you know, Aristotelian idea of happiness is also where you're actually adding the most skill, you're actually learning the most stuff.

 A lot of things have connected for me in reading your book.